zoenolan/hybrid-chatbot/README.md

-# hybrid-chatbot
+# Hybrid Chatbot
-A hybrid rules and LLM chatbot example
+Combining rules and LLM in a single chatbot